 Pound cakes have long been a staple at every birthday, holiday or brunch celebration.
 Just had a baby?
 Make the new parents a pound cake.
 Company coming in town?
 Make a pound cake.
 You get the idea!
 (P.S.
 Have you tried my brown sugar pound cake, yet?!)

 Fun Fact: Why is it called a POUND cake?
 Because it was traditionally made with a pound of each of these ingredients: butter, sugar, flour and eggs!

 Whether you drizzle it with icing or dust with powdered sugar, a pound cake on a pretty cake stand is always a welcome sight!
 Especially when it’s as delicious as this cream cheese version!

-I grew up in Charleston, SC during my younger childhood years, and my Mom and I have always cherished our old low country cookbooks full of Charleston “receipts” (an old word for recipe) and this Southern Cream Cheese Pound Cake recipe is adapted, with a few changes, from a recipe in Charleston Party Receipts.
+I grew up in downtown Charleston, SC during my younger childhood years, and my Mom and I have always cherished our old low country cookbooks full of Charleston “receipts” (an old word for recipe) and this cake recipe is adapted, with a few changes, from a recipe in Charleston Party Receipts.